 The book’s message is revealed to us by a consummate woodsman: that life and death happen to every creature in the forest, mostly shortly after birth.
 Nature is harsh, but that is its way.
 And the pressure put on each species serves to improve the species, for only the best examples (and the luckiest) survive for a fulfilling time—as does Rufus.

 The following excerpt, in which the author exercises his full powers of language and imagery, is quite lyrical.
-Yet, if an adventure story is what you prefer, I promise you won’t be disappointed by Wild Lone.To read more, a subscription is needed: Click here to subscribe
+Yet, if an adventure story is what you prefer, I promise you won’t be disappointed by Wild Lone.To read more, a subscription is required.
+Log in or click here to subscribe.